akissinger/dodo/README.md

 An optional Python dependency is [lxml](https://lxml.de/) for some limited HTML sanitization, which is off by default (see the next section for switching it on).

-# Configuration
+## Configuration

-Dodo is configured via a Python file located in `~/.config/dodo/config.py`.
+Dodo is configured via `~/.config/dodo/config.py`.
+This is just a Python file that gets `eval`-ed right before the main window is shown.

 Most settings have reasonable defaults (assuming your are using offlineimap/msmtp), which can be found in [settings.py](https://github.com/akissinger/dodo/blob/master/dodo/settings.py).
 The only two things that must be set for Dodo to work properly are your email address and the location of your sent mail folder.
+Some things you probably also want to set up are the text editor (for composing messages) and the file browser (for viewing attachments).

-Here is an example `config.py`, with some common settings:
+Here is an example `config.py`, with some settings similar to the ones I use:

 ```python
 import dodo